phammylinh2002/Implementing-a-Data-Lake-Using-MongoDB-Integrated-with-BigQuery/README.md

 - MONGO_DB_NAME: Your MongoDB name
 - MONGO_PLACES_COLLECTION_NAME: The name of the collection which stores descriptive data about 63 places
 - MONGO_WEATHER_COLLECTION_NAME: The name of the collection which stores hourly weather data of those 63 places
 - PLACES_API_KEY: Your API key to get descriptive data about 63 places.
-Get it at: [API](https://rapidapi.com/MeteosourceWeather/api/ai-weather-by-meteosource).
+Get it at: [Meteosource Weather API](https://rapidapi.com/MeteosourceWeather/api/ai-weather-by-meteosource).
 Remember to choose the **find_places** endpoint.
 - WEATHER_API_KEY: Your API key to get hourly weather data.
-Get it at: [API](https://rapidapi.com/weatherapi/api/weatherapi-com).
+Get it at: [Weather API](https://rapidapi.com/weatherapi/api/weatherapi-com).
 Remember to choose the **Realtime Weather API** endpoint.
 - INGESTION_TOPIC_ARN: Create a topic on AWS SNS and paste the ARN of that topic here
 - AWS_ACCESS_KEY: Create an access key on AWS and paste its access key here
 - AWS_SECRET_ACCESS_KEY: Paste the sescret access key of the same access above here